Home Contents Index Member Center Download Collect! Users Help

 Insert Records With SQL

-Collect! enables you to insert records into your database from an external application with an ODBC connection.
+With Collect!, you have the ability to insert records into your database from an external application with an ODBC connection.
 Records from any Collect!
 SQL record type may be added.
-This includes Clients, Debtors, Contacts, Transactions, Attachments, Cosigners and more.
-Basically, all record types contained in the "collect" databases (d00_collect, d01_collect, d02_collect) may be inserted from external queries.
+This includes, and is not limited to Clients, Debtors, Contacts, Transactions, Attachments, and Cosigners.
+All record types contained in the databases (i.e. d00_collect, d01_collect, d02_collect) may be inserted from external queries.

-tip.gif You can use the CV11 Admin Tool to view the complete list of SQL record types in the "collect" database.
-Please refer to Help topic, CV11 Admin Tool for details.
+tip.gif You can use the CV11 Admin Tool to view the complete list of SQL record types in the "_collect" databases.
+See the Help topic, CV11 Admin Tool for details.

 Inserting records into Collect! with ODBC and SQL is available in Collect!
 Version 11.4.1.1 and newer.